Lolo23450/systematic/README.md

   Called when the player touches the ceiling, returns player attributes like x, y, vx, vy, height, width, etc

 * **`onPlayerTouchWallRight(player, tileX, tileY, layer)`**
-  Called when the player touches a wall on the right, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).
+  Called when the player touches a wall on the right, returns player attributes like x, y, vx, vy, height, width, etc, and where that event happened (tx,ty,layer).

 * **`onPlayerTouchWallLeft(player, tileX, tileY, layer)`**
-  Called when the player touches a wall on the left, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).
+  Called when the player touches a wall on the left, returns player attributes like x, y, vx, vy, height, width, etc, and where that event happened (tx,ty,layer).

 * **`onPlayerBounce(player, tileX, tileY, layer)`**
-  Called when the player bounces on a spring, returns player attributes like x, y, vx, vy, height, width, etc, and where the event happened (tx,ty,layer).
+  Called when the player bounces on a spring, returns player attributes like x, y, vx, vy, height, width, etc, and where that event happened (tx,ty,layer).

 * **`prePlayerTouchWallRight(player, tileX, tileY, layer)`**
   Called right before the engine snaps the player to the right wall and zeros horizontal velocity.
 If any listener returns `true`, the default zeroing of `player.vx` is skipped,